T3l3sc0p3/ctf-writeups/OverTheWire/Bandit/level-5.md

 ## Solution

-Run `find inhere/ -type f -size 1033c` to find files that match the task
+Run `find . -type f -size 1033c ! -executable -exec file {} +` to find files that match the task

 You will see that `inhere/maybehere07/.file2` has all of the properties required by the task